Chris Wilson Logo

 Collective Decision Making

-Establish how collective decisions will be made (consensus, majority, etc.)
+Establish how collective decisions will be made among partners

 Establish how will collective decisions be transferred to home organizations?